motionsplan/motionsplan-dk-jekyll/_methods/high-resistance-intervals.md

   - Number of reps
   - Heart rate recovery
 effect: "Improves the aerobic abilities of the fast-twitch muscle fibers so that high power can be maintained longer."
+video:
+  provider: facebook
+  id: 8weeksout/videos/10155741321175787
 ---

 This interval method uses high resistance to improve the endurance and recovery of fast- twitch muscle fibers.
-One of the easiest ways to accomplish this is through inclined
+One of the easiest ways to accomplish this is through inclined running.

-running.
 General guidelines for High Resistance Intervals (HRI) are:

 • Set around a 15% incline
 • Cover as much distance as possible over a 5 second work period while maintaining proper technique